 Set up a dedicated space

 Is there a place in your home that you can dedicate to your creativity?
 Maybe your dining room, office or living room?
 Or are you lucky enough to have a whole area you can use for your creative practice?
-My space happens to be my sofa, where plants usually surround me and, if I’m in the mood, I’ll pop on a favourite playlist before getting down to journaling.
-Having your own space helps to give you the best start, as does having all the materials you need to hand so you don’t have to “set up” each time you want to create.
-You could also try changing your environment and moving furniture around, which has been shown to change our approach to thinking and problem-solving, so I’m thinking of doing it myself!
+My space happens to be my sofa, where plants usually surround me and, if I’m in the mood, I’ll pop on a favourite playlist or light a candle before getting down to writing.
+Having your own space helps to give you the best start, as does having all the materials you need to hand, so you don’t have to “set up” each time you want to create.
+You could also try changing your environment and moving furniture around if it’s no longer inspiring.
+This can change our approach to thinking and problem-solving, so I’m thinking of doing it myself!

 Connect and collaborate with others

-Connecting with others over The Artist’s Way has opened my mind up to joining and investing in smaller group programmes, and I subsequently joined in with others.
-While those are on hold for the time being, I’ve still been making connection a priority.
-In your daily life, this might look like having a group WhatsApp call with your friends or taking part in a virtual pub quiz.
-And in work, it could be anything from having a Zoom call over an email exchange to sending snail mail to a client or colleague.
-Throughout this time, let’s reach out to others and let them know they can reach out to us.
+Connecting with others over The Artist’s Way has opened my mind up to joining and investing in smaller group programmes, and I plan to join others.
+But while those are on hold, I’ve still been making connection a priority.
+This might look like having a group WhatsApp call with your friends or taking part in a virtual pub quiz in your daily life.
+And in work, it could be anything from having a Zoom call instead of an email exchange or sending snail mail to a client or colleague.
+Throughout this time, let’s reach out to others and encourage them to reach out to us.
 It’s essential to set boundaries, of course, but it’s important to stay in touch too.

 Keep an open mind